-Butternut squash souffle recipe is sweet and savory fall casserole that has a light and fluffy texture that is like eating dessert for dinner.
+Butternut squash souffle recipe is a sweet and savory fall casserole that has a light and fluffy texture that is like eating dessert for dinner.
 In the fall all the local farm markets are full of pumpkins and squash.
 Which is great since I am a butternut squash souffle addict.
 The flavors of fall explode in this butternut squash souffle recipe.
 A sweet and savory fall casserole to make in place of a pumpkin or sweet potato side dish.

 Where I live I am lucky enough to have two farm families who raise produce and multitudes of squash.
 Every year I think this will be the year I raise my own squash, but by early fall, I am over keeping plants alive and just go to the farm markets.
 Once again, I am thankful for farm families that can A. keep the squash vines alive and B. do the manual labor it takes to grow and pick all of the squash.
 During growing seasons, these families don't get days off or time away from the farm.
 If they aren't in the field they are at the community farmer's markets or manning their own markets.